Italy: Food in Sicily

 Like ice cream, cheesecake, and chocolate?
 What about marzipan, cannoli, and sumptuous pasta?

 Then, come experience the cultural and historic food ways of Sicily, the Mediterranean's largest island!
-We'll travel Sicily's Eastern "Greek" and Western "Roman" coasts to see and taste this unique island's rich history of food traditions.
+We'll travel Sicily's Eastern "Greek" and Western "Roman" coasts to see and taste this unique island's rich history of food traditions...you may even meet Chef's Table star while visiting Caffe Sicilia in Noto, Sicily!

 We'll also explore Sicily's growing sustainable food movement while visiting the island's vibrant cities.
 Along with sampling gelato and cannoli, there will be time for the beach and visits to baroque masterpieces, and UNESCO World Heritage sites.
 We'll learn how Sicilian communities are reclaiming agricultural lands, once under the Mafia's stronghold, to strengthen cultural identity and promote economic development in areas long accustomed to poverty.

-Application Deadline : This program admits students on a rolling basis.
-Early application is highly recommended.
-Priority deadline: Dec 14, 2018.
-Final deadline: Feb.
-15, 2019
+- This program admits students on a rolling basis.
+Early application is highly recommended!

-Students choose 1 course from each group for a total of 2 course (6 credits):
+Students will choose 1 course from each group, for a total of 6 credit hours.

 - Group 1: ENG 3080J & ENG 3850